Reasons to hike the Full Circuit

-- Dickson Lake, a beautiful tranquil campsite, set with views of the Dickson glacier.
+- Dickson Lake, a beautiful tranquil campsite with views of the Dickson Glacier

-- John Garner pass, during the most challenging day of hiking, where you will climb to 1200m for spectacular views of the icecap.
+- The John Gardner Pass, during the most challenging day of hiking, where you will climb to 1200m for spectacular views of the icecap

-- You will visit the magnificent mile high granite towers that give Torres del Paine its name, either at the start or end of your trek.
-Climbing to this viewpoint is one of the more challenging days of the trek with 800m climb and 7-9 hours of hiking.
+- You will visit the magnificent mile-high granite towers that give Torres del Paine its name, either at the start or end of your trek.
+Climbing to this viewpoint is one of the more challenging days of the trek, with an 800m climb and 7-9 hours of hiking